dailystory/docs/articles/acquisition/popups/index.md

 > The background color and image set CSS for <code>#ds_pop</code> and the background text color for <code>#ds_pop .content</code>

-> You can provide a URL to your own image file or upload an image to DailyStory.
+You can also provide a URL to your own image file or upload an image to DailyStory.

 ### Configuring Lead Capture Form
 The Lead Capture Form enables you to capture visitor information and create new leads within a DailyStory campaign.